 At the same time, they should make sure that the drop down options are large and easy to click on.
 Small fonts make it difficult for users using their thumb for clicks.
 Still, they’re a great navigation option when you need to include a lot of options.

-Similar to the hamburger menu, grid menus are a great way for web designers to optimize space on a mobile website.
+Similar to the hamburger menu, grid menus are a great way for web designers to optimize space on a mobile website or mobile app.
 Instead of three lines though, it utilizes a 3x3 box to indicate multiple options.
 Once a user clicks on the icon, they will see additional navigation options.

 Google uses a grid navigation so users can find their other apps such as Gmail, Calendar, and Google Ads.

-Additionally, the larger blocks associated with images, makes it easier for users to click on using their thumbs.
+Additionally, the larger blocks associated with images, make it easier for users to click on using their thumbs.

 Improve Mobile Navigation with These Menu Designs